 In case you were unaware, Section 528 largely underwrites everything regarding homeowner’s associations and how they operate within the tax world.
 First and foremost, Section 528 describes how HOAs will be considered an organization when it comes to income tax and preparing an HOA tax return.
 After this, it then lays out some important requirements each HOA must meet if they’re to qualify for Form 1120H.

 For example, all taxable income will be subject to 30% tax rates except for timeshare associations which will pay tax of 32%.
 In terms of taxable income, we have to look back to the basics and the definition of an HOA.
 According to Section 528, it says any organization designed to organize and manage association property is an official HOA.

-For the first requirement of note, at least 60% of all income should come from membership dues, assessments, or any other fees that come from owners of the residential units.
+For the first requirement, at least 60% of all income should come from membership dues, assessments, or any other fees that come from owners of the residential units.
 Considered the second main requirement from Section 528, at least 90% of all expenditure should go towards the general maintenance and upkeep of the residential properties or associated facilities.